adeliafebriani/Tijarah-Blockchain-Notes/Chapter 4/Other Consensus Mechanisms & Their Trade-Offs.md

 ![image](https://github.com/adeliafebriani/Tijarah-Blockchain-Notes/assets/162258265/8ba68b97-c976-4394-8ffa-26d9f9206bf9)

-Proof of Authority is a consensus mechanism that stands out for relying on a validator’s  reputation to make the blockchain work properly.
+Proof of Authority is a consensus mechanism that relies on a validator’s  reputation to make the blockchain work properly.

 While it’s a more environmentally friendly  method than PoW, and it is faster, the network will always be limited by  the small number of validators active, and by the fact that, by design, it can’t  be used in a decentralized manner - for now.